-Promising new drug target discovered for treatment and prevention of heart failureAugust 27th, 2012 in Cardiology /
+Promising new drug target discovered for treatment and prevention of heart failureAugust 27, 2012 in Medicine & Health / Cardiology

 A promising new drug target for the treatment and prevention of heart failure has been discovered by researchers at Mount Sinai School of Medicine in New York, NY, US.
 The study was presented at the ESC Congress 2012 by principal investigator Professor Roger J. Hajjar, MD.

 According to the US Centers for Disease Control and Prevention, about 5.8 million Americans suffer from heart failure and 670,000 new cases are diagnosed each year.
 One in five people with heart failure die within one year of diagnosis.
 Heart failure is most often treated with aggressive medical and device therapy, but has no cure.
 The most common symptoms of heart failure are shortness of breath, feeling tired, and swelling in the ankles, feet, legs, and sometimes the abdomen.

 In this study presented at the ESC Congress 2012, researchers identified a new drug target that may treat and/or prevent heart failure.
 The team evaluated failing human and pig hearts and discovered that SUMO1 (small ubiquitin-like modifier), a small protein that regulates the activity of key transporter genes, was decreased in failing hearts.
 When the researchers injected SUMO1 into these hearts via gene therapy, cardiac function was significantly improved.

 "This indicates that SUMO1 may play a critical role in the pathogenesis of heart failure," said Professor Hajjar, who is research director of Mount Sinai's Wiener Family Cardiovascular Research Laboratories.